michelle-miller/michelle-miller.github.io/index.md

 ### API reference

-This API reference is sourced from a JSON file that conforms to the OpenAPI specification.
+This API reference is sourced from a JSON file that conforms to the OpenAPI specification:

 - [Discovery API reference](https://cloud.ibm.com/apidocs/discovery-data){:target="_blank"}